stereobooster/rb-notifu/README.md

-            info   The message is an informational message warn   The message is an warning message error  The message is an error message :time  The number of milliseconds to display (omit or 0 for infinit) :title    The title (or prompt) of the ballon
+            info   The message is an informational message warn   The message is an warning message error  The message is an error message :time     The number of seconds to display (0 for infinit) :title    The title (or prompt) of the ballon
 :message  The message text
 :icon     Specify an icon to use ("parent" uses the icon of the parent process)